 Too much anti politician rhetoric and lack of understanding of the working of Government

 We live in dangerous times when being an elected politician is actually putting your life at risk.
 That can’t be allowed.
 I don’t like all politicians; some do not do a good job and are driven more by self interest than common good.
 However most, in fact the vast majority, are driven by honourable beliefs and principles and do their best.
-Most of those I have met or dealt with are of that persuasion and I am impressed by their commitment to the causes they believe in (including the honourable member for Neath).
+Most of those I have met or dealt with are of that persuasion and I am impressed by their commitment to the causes they believe in and the communities they serve (including the honourable member for Neath).
 Being a politician is tough going – you get blamed for everything and thanked for nothing, and have to deal with the detailed implications of issues that many members of the public think are just a question of implementing simplistic rhetoric & policy statement.
 Detail matters….and in most cases is hard!

 I am not sure I could do it….

 We also fail to understand how governments work – and I am not claiming to know – politicians are not “in charge”, power does not reside with one person (good!).
 The mandarins at Whitehall (for UK) and Cathays Park (for Wales) hold most influence over “power” which dances around between Ministers, MPs,/AMs, officials and advisors.
 The challenge for getting anything done is trying to understand how that complex and ever changing ecosystem functions and how to influence it.

 This is democracy – its imperfect….and to damage it because it fails to fulfil some utopian ideal is dangerous and can lead to authoritarianism, we have seen this before.
 I am not saying we can’t improve – especially perhaps now the need for a considered written constitution for whatever the UK becomes or perhaps what Wales becomes – but at its core the role of the imperfect elected representative at the heart of an inefficient bureaucracy is fundamental.

 All in all we really do have quite a challenge on our hands…